tiry/nuxeo-talend-components/README.md

 nuxeo-talend-components
 =======================

-This repository contains a basic Talend components and extensions to access Nuxeo Platform via the http APIs.
+This repository contains basic Talend components and extensions to access Nuxeo Platform via the http APIs.

 The 2 children directory contain different kind of Talend related code